-3 found dead and 3 injured in related violence in English city of Nottingham, police say
+Police find 3 dead and 3 other people struck by van in UK city of Nottingham

-LONDON (AP) — A man was arrested on suspicion of murder in the English city of Nottingham Tuesday after three people were found dead and three others were hit and injured by a van in related early-morning incidents, police said.
+LONDON (AP) — A man was arrested on suspicion of murder in the English city of Nottingham on Tuesday after three people were found dead in the street and three others were hit and injured by a van in related early-morning incidents, police said.

 “This is an horrific and tragic incident which has claimed the lives of three people,” said Nottinghamshire Police Chief Constable Kate Meynell.

-She said two people were found dead in one street just after 4 a.m. and a third on a different street.
+Two people were found dead in one street just after 4 a.m. and a third on a different street.
 The three wounded by the van were at a different location and were being treated in a hospital.
-There was no immediate word on their condition.
+There was no immediate word on their conditions.

-Witness Lynn Haggitt told reporters that a white van pulled up beside her at 5:30 a.m. and she saw the driver look in his mirror and spot a police car approaching slowly from behind without its lights on.
-The van then drove into a man and woman at a street corner.
+Witness Lynn Haggitt was on her way to work when a white van pulled up beside her at 5:30 a.m.
+She saw the driver look in his mirror and spot a police car approaching slowly from behind without its lights on.
+The driver then accelerated and struck a man and woman at a street corner.

-“He went straight into them, he didn’t even bother to turn, just went back straight into them,” Haggitt said.
-“The lady ended up on the curb, and then he backed up the white van and he went, speeded up Parliament Street with the police cars following him.”
+“He went straight into them, he didn’t even bother to turn,” Haggitt told reporters.
+“The woman went on the curb, the man went up in the air, there was such a bang, I wish I never saw it, it’s really shaken me up.”

+The driver then sped through the city center, with police on his tail, she added.

-She said the man appeared to have a head injury but was helped to his feet.
+She said the wounded man appeared to have a head injury but was helped to his feet.
 The woman was sitting on the curb and appeared to be OK.

 Police gave no immediate indication of a possible motive.
 The investigation was being led by local police, not counterterrorism officers.